Akshay0799/LLMs/README.md

 # Work related to leveraging the power of LLMs to perform different tasks:
 * Few shot clustering on textual data
-* RAG pipeline for DOcument QnA
+* RAG pipeline for Document QnA
+* LLM AGents and Agentic workflows